 When combined with regular vaccinations, parasite prevention and nutritional counselling, routine exams use regular physical checkups and more to give your pet their best chance at good long-term health and happiness.

-When you bring your pet to us for a routine exam, we can intervene and prevent health issues from ever developing in your pet, or catch them early at their most treatable.
+When you bring your pet to us for a routine check-up, we can intervene and prevent health issues from ever developing in your pet, or catch them early at their most treatable.

 The vet will give your pet a thorough physical examination to get a complete picture of his or her overall health and speak with you about their daily nutrition.
 An exam includes the following elements: